How to Install a Ceiling Fan

 - Check the joists for any wiring or plumbing pipes that might be in the way before installing your ceiling fan.

 - Make sure the electrical box that holds the ceiling fan in place is fan-rated.
+Ceiling fans are heavy and cannot be installed without the right electrical box.
+Inspect your current electrical box to ensure your project won’t involve installing a ceiling fan box.

-- Turn off electrical power to the fan at the electrical panel and use an appropriate testing device to ensure no power is present at the fixture before you begin work.
+- Turn off electrical power to the fan at the electrical panel and use an appropriate testing device to ensure no power is present at the light fixture before you begin work.
 Do not rely on a wall switch to protect you from electrical shock.

 - If you are adding a new fan where one didn't exist, consult with your local building code department to determine if a permit is required.
+If you don't feel comfortable installing on your own, consider consulting an electrician.

 - After turning off the power, place a piece of electrical tape across the switches at the wall and the breaker box to prevent anyone from coming by and turning the power back on while you are working.